salesforce/lwc-rfcs/text/0112-server-runtime.md

 -   `getAssociatedVMIfPresent(elm: HostElement): VM | undefined`: Retrieve the VM on a given element.
 -   `setElementProto(elm: HostElement): void`: Patch an element prototype with the bridge element.

-The DOM APIs used by the rendered engine are injected by the runtime depending on the environment.
+The current `@lwc/engine` code relies on direct DOM invocation.
 The list of all the current DOM APIs the engine depends upon can be found in the [DOM APIs usage](#dom-apis-usage).
-The [Renderer](#renderer-interface) interface will replace those direct invocation to the DOM API usages.
+Those direct DOM APIs invocations will be replaced by a [`Rendered` interface](#renderer-interface) that will be injected at runtime into the `createVM`.
+All the sub-components created from the root VM will share the same `Renderer` interface.

 #### `@lwc/engine-dom`

 Runtime that can be used to render LWC component trees in a DOM environment.
-This package exposes the following APIs:
+On top of re-exporting all the public APIs from the `@lwc/engine-core` package, this package also exposes the following DOM environment specific APIs:

--   `createElement` + reaction hooks
+-   `createElement(name: string, ctor: typeof LightningElement): HTMLElement`
--   `isNodeFromTemplate`
+-   `isNodeFromTemplate(node: Node): boolean`

-This package injects the native DOM APIs into the `@lwc/engine-core` rendering engine.
+-   `getComponentConstructor(element: HTMLElement): typeof LightningElement | null`
+-   `buildCustomElementConstructor(ctor: typeof LightningElement): typeof HTMLElement` (deprecated)

 #### `@lwc/engine-server`

 Runtime that can be used to render LWC component trees as strings.
-This package exposes the following API:
+Like the `@lwc/engine-dom`, this package re-exports the all the public APIs from the `@lwc/engine-core` package along with:

--   `renderComponent(name: string, ctor: typeof LightningElement, props?: Record<string, any>): string`: This method creates an renders an LWC component synchronously to a string.
+-   `renderComponent(name: string, ctor: typeof LightningElement, props?: { [key: string]: any }): string`: This method creates an renders an LWC component synchronously to a string.
+It will be discussed further in the following section.

-When a component is rendered using `renderComponent`, the following restriction applies:

--   each created component will execute the following life-cycle hooks once `constructor`, `connectedCallback` and `render`
--   properties and methods annotated with `@wire` will not be invoked
--   component reactivity is disabled

-Another API might be created to accommodate wire adapter invocation and asynchronous data fetching on the server.

-This package injects mock DOM APIs in the `@lwc/engine-core` rendering engine.
-Those DOM APIs produce a lightweight DOM structure.
-This structure can then be serialized into a string containing the HTML serialization of the element's descendants.
-As described in the Appendix, this package is also in charge of attaching on the global object a mock `CustomEvent` and only implements a restricted subset of the event dispatching algorithm on the server (no bubbling, no event retargeting).
+### Rendering an LWC component on the server

+#### Constraints

+In order to make the LWC SSR predictible and performant, only a certain subset of the LWC engine capabilities available on the client will be present on the server.
+As a side-effect, LWC components that need to be rendered on the server will have to observe the following constraints.

+**No access to web platform APIs on the server:** When running in the server environment, LWC will not polyfill web platform specific APIs.
+Because of this, accessing any of those APIs as the component renders on the server, will result in a runtime exception.
+For example, if a server side renderer component wants to attached some event listeners to the `document` when it is rendered on the client, it need to check first if the `document` object is present in the current runtime environment.

+**The entire component tree will be rendered in a single pass synchronously:** This behavior matches the current behavior of the LWC engine.
+Connecting an LWC component to a document triggers a synchronous rendering cycle.
+This means that reactivity is unnecessary on the server.
+Disabling the reactive membrane on the server will also improve the overall SSR performance by avoid creating unnecessary JavaScript `Proxy`.
+This also means that if a component need to do an asynchronous operation to fetch data to render, it will not be possible to do so when rendered on the server.
+All the asynchronous data dependencies for a component subtree needs to be retrieved prior rendering the component and needs to be passed via public property for it to be rendered.

+**The `renderedCallback` lifecycle hook will not execute on the server:** When running a browser, this hook is the first life cycle hook which give the component author access to the rendered DOM elements.
+If the component were to attempt to access those APIs on the server it would results in a runtime error since the DOM APIs are not polyfilled.

+**Wire adapters will not be invoked:** The Wire protocol emits a stream of data to a component.
+The current protocol doesn't define today a way today to indicate that the stream is done emitting new data.
+Because of this, the first version of SSR will not invoke any of the wire adapter.
+The protocol will need to be changed and new primitives will need to be added to LWC to make wire adapter compatible with SSR.

+#### The `renderComponent` API

+The `renderComponent` is the only new public API exposed with this proposal.
+This new API is only available in `@lwc/engine-server`.
+It renders a component and returns synchronously the rendered content.
+This proposal accepts 3 arguments:
+ - `name` (type: `string`) - the tag name of the component host element.
+ - `ctor` (type: `typeof LightningElement`) - the root LWC component constructor.
+ - `props` (optional, type: `{ [key string]: any}`) - an object representing the different properties set on the root component.

+This method returns a the serialized HTML content rendered by the component.
+The serialization format is out of the scope of this proposal and will be covered in a different RFC.
+However in the first version of the `@lwc/engine-server`, the `renderComponent` will produce an HTML string matching the [declarative shadow DOM proposal](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) format.

+#### Component Authoring format

 The existing `lwc` package stays untouched and will be used to distribute the different versions of the engine.
 From the developer perspective, the experience writing a component remains identical.
+Since the LWC engine exposes different API depending on the environment, the application owner will be in charge of creating a different entry point for each environment.

 **`c/app/app.js`:**